 - i.
-The loss suffered by the Applicant will be calculated by reference to: - A. the difference between the price at which he acquired his interest in the Boral Shares and the true value of that interest: - B. alternatively, the difference between the price at which he acquired his its interest in the Boral Shares and whatever is 'left in hand', or has been realised upon a sale; - C. alternatively, the difference between the price at which he acquired his interest in the Boral Shares and whatever is 'left in hand', or has been realised upon a sale modified to take into account any part of the movement in the market price of the shares which did not 'result from' the contravening conduct; - D. alternatively, the difference between the price at which he acquired his interest in the Boral Shares and the price that would have prevailed but for the Market Contraventions; - E. in addition to the loss in A to D, the loss of the opportunity to achieve a reasonable rate of return on the monies used to purchase the interest in the Boral Shares. - ii.
-Further particulars in relation to the Applicant's losses will be provided after the service of evidence in chief. - iii.
-Particulars of the losses of Group Members are not known within the current state of the Applicant's knowledge and cannot be ascertained unless and until those advising the Applicant take detailed instructions from all Group Members on individual issues relevant to the determination of those individual Group Members' claims; those instructions will be obtained (and particulars of the losses of those Group Members will be provided) following opt out, the determination of the Applicant's claim and identified common issues at an initial trial and if and when it is necessary for a determination to be made of the individual claims of those Group Members.
+The loss suffered by the Applicant will be calculated by reference to: - A. the difference between the price at which he acquired his interest in the Boral Shares and the true value of that interest; - B. alternatively, the difference between the price at which he acquired his interest in the Boral Shares and whatever is 'left in hand', or has been realised upon a sale; - C. alternatively, the difference between the price at which he acquired his interest in the Boral Shares and whatever is 'left in hand', or has been realised upon a sale modified to take into account any part of the movement in the

+- market price of the shares which did not 'result from' the contravening conduct; - D. alternatively, the difference between the price at which he acquired his interest in the Boral Shares and the price that would have prevailed but for the Market Contraventions; - E. in addition to the loss in A to D, the loss of the opportunity to achieve a reasonable rate of return on the monies used to purchase the interest in the Boral Shares. - ii.
+The Applicant's losses were at least \$2,040 (0.34\6000=\$2,040), where the amount of \$0.34 is the amount of inflation on the date when the Applicant purchased Boral Shares Further particulars in relation to the Applicant's losses will be provided after the service of evidence in chief. - iii.
+Particulars of the losses of Group Members are not known within the current state of the Applicant's knowledge and cannot be ascertained unless and until those advising the Applicant take detailed instructions from all Group Members on individual issues relevant to the determination of those individual Group Members' claims; those instructions will be obtained (and particulars of the losses of those Group Members will be provided) following opt out, the determination of the Applicant's claim and identified common issues at an initial trial and if and when it is necessary for a determination to be made of the individual claims of those Group Members. - A. Group Members who maintain a claim that Boral Shares were acquired by them at an inflated price (pursuant to paragraphs 189 to 191 above, or alternatively paragraph 194 above) will claim under one or more of the heads of loss specified in Particular (i)(A) to (E) above (on the basis of the inflation amount determined at the initial trial).
+Group Members who maintain a claim on the basis of inflated purchase price for Boral ADRs or Boral Equity Swaps will also make a claim on this basis; - B. Group Members who maintain a claim that Boral Shares were retained by them rather than being sold at an uninflated price higher than the price they in fact sold those shares for, or their market value as at 5 December 2019 or 10 February 2020 (pursuant to paragraphs 189 to 191 and 194B above) will claim on the basis of the difference between (A) the market price which would have prevailed on the day/s on which they would have sold Boral Shares less the inflation in those shares on those days (as determined at the initial trial)), and (B) the price for which they sold Boral Shares, or their market value as at 5 December 2019 or 10 February 2020.
+Group Members who maintain a claim on the basis of retained Boral ADRs or retained Boral Equity Swaps will also make a claim on this basis.